igncp/explorers/general.md

 grep -Fvxf <(cat OTHER_FILE.txt) FILE_WITH_LINES_TO_REMOVE.txt | less
 ```

-- Display only directoriesfrom the current directories sizes, sorted
+- Display sizes from directories in the current directory, sorted
 ```shell
 (ExSizeFirstLevelDirs() { du -h --max-depth=1 $1 | sed s_$1__ | sort -hr; } && ExSizeFirstLevelDirs PATH/TO/DIR)
 ```